MattFryer/Qlik-Web-Highlight/README.md

 ## How To Use

-Wrap any QlikView script blocks included within the web page in pre and code HTML tags as shown below:
+Wrap any Qlik script blocks included within the web page in pre and code HTML tags as shown below:

 &lt;pre&gt;&lt;code class="qvs"&gt;MyTable: LOAD * RESIDENT MyTempTable;&lt;/code&gt;&lt;/pre&gt;